-A Florida broker who worked at UBS Financial Services for 15 years filed a wrongful termination whistle-blowing lawsuit against the firm in federal court on Monday, claiming he was fired for cooperating in investigations of elder abuse by a former colleague against a UBS client.
+A Florida broker who worked at UBS Financial Services for 15 years filed a wrongful termination whistle-blowing lawsuit against the firm in federal court on Monday, claiming he was fired for cooperating in investigations of elder abuse by a former colleague.

 Craig D. Price also charged that UBS violated federal law by failing to file Suspicious Activity Reports with the government after he told managers that the colleague and his girlfriend—the former wife of legendary financier Gerald Tsai—were using her power of attorney over the UBS-domiciled trust account of an “extremely wealthy” childless widow in her nineties to advance UBS’ image and her paramour’s career by patronizing and sponsoring charitable events in the Palm Beach area with the client’s money.

 Price, who worked in UBS’s “private wealth management” unit for wealthy clients in Stuart, Fla., accused the firm of conducting a “campaign of retaliatory harassment” after he was deposed in a Finra investigation of his colleague.
 The lawsuit also alleges that UBS began creating barriers to healthcare seminars he had previously conducted without obstruction, according to the lawsuit.

 UBS also held him responsible for a $14,500 settlement it made with a former client over a penny-stock recommendation that the firm had previously dismissed and that it cited as a pretext for his firing on his U-5 termination papers, the lawsuit said.

 The suit, filed in federal court in the District of New Jersey’s Newark division, asserts two counts of whistle-blowing violations under the federal Dodd-Frank Act and a Florida state statute, unusual claims in the brokerage industry.